-SCD 2 STEP 5: Double-click the SSIS Slowly Changing Dimension transformation.
+SCD 2 STEP 5: Double-click the SSIS Slowly Changing Dimension transformation to work with SCD type 2.
 Once you click on it, It will open Slowly Changing Dimension Wizard.
 The first page is a welcome page.
-If you don’t want to see this page again, then Please tick the checkbox “Do not show this page again”.
-For now, click Next
+If you don’t want to see this page again, Please tick the checkbox “Do not show this page again”.
+For now, click Next.

-STEP 6: Select a Dimension Table and Keys: This page is used to configure the Dimensional table information.
+STEP 6: Select a Dimension Table and Keys: This page configures the Dimensional table information.

-Connection Manager: This option is used to provide a connection to the dimension table.
-Here we are using the already created OLE DB Connection Manager, which connects to [SSIS Source] database present in our SQL Server.
+Connection Manager: This option provides a connection to the dimension table.
+Here we use the already created OLE DB Connection Manager, which connects to the database.
 You can change the connection manager settings by clicking the New button.

-Table or View: This option is useful to select the Data Warehouse Dimension table or View on which you want to perform slowly changing operation.
+Table or View: This option is useful for selecting the Data Warehouse Dimension table or View on which you want to operate.
 Here we are choosing the Employees table.

 - Input Columns: Columns that are coming from the OLE DB Source.